-We at Woebgon Bassets are very proud to be Responsible Breeders of purebred basset hounds.
-We do all that we can to produce the best possible examples of our breed.
-You can see the dedication we have to this breed on this website.
+We at Woebgon Bassets are very proud to have been Responsible Breeders of purebred basset hounds.
+We did all that we could to produce the best possible examples of our breed.
+You can see the dedication we had and still have to this breed on this website.

 At Woebgon Bassets we have been very careful on the quality of the bassets we’ve acquired for breeding.
 We continue to work on the development of the breed in respect and honor of those who worked so hard to provide us with such fine bloodlines and for the love we have for the breed and have studied its history extensively.

-We agree that the primary objective of all good breeders must be to preserve and improve characteristics of the breed according to the AKC Standard for Basset Hounds, which we subscribed to from the beginning.
+We agree that the primary objective of all good breeders must be to preserve and improve characteristics of the breed according to the , which we subscribed to from the beginning.

 We love strong, sound basset hounds, with good structure and sweet, lovable temperament as the breed should be.
 For us temperament and health come first.